spiral/docs/docs/en/testing/mail.md

 # Testing — Mailer Tests

-The Spiral Framework has a convenient way to test the [spiral/sendit](../component/sendit.md) component.
+Spiral has a convenient way to test the [spiral/sendit](../component/sendit.md) component.
 One useful feature is the ability to use a fake mailer to prevent actual emails from being sent.
 This is useful because sending emails is typically not related to the code you are testing.